Our mission is to preserve and protect the rural character of the Mt. Kearsarge/Ragged/Lake Sunapee region for public

 - Operated by a volunteer board of trustees;

-- A Full-time executive director, 1 full-time land protection specialist, 1 full-time Development/Administrative Coordinator and two supporting staff members;
+- A Full-time executive director, 1 full-time land protection specialist, 1 full-time stewardship manager, 1 full-time Development/Communications Coordinator and two supporting staff members;

 - 200+ volunteers provide year round support for easement monitoring and committee work;